 Minor in Criminology

 The Department of Criminology offers a minor in Criminology.
 A total of 18 hours is required for completion of the minor.
-A minimum of nine semester hours must be completed at USF Tampa Campus.
-A minimum of 12 semester hours must be completed at USF.
+A minimum of 9 semester hours must be completed through USF Tampa.

 - CCJ 3024 Survey of Criminal Behavior

 Students seeking a minor in Criminology must also complete 12 hours of elective courses (4 classes).

 - CCJ 3014 Crime and Justice in America

 - CCJ 4681 Domestic Violence

 - CCJ 4224 Miscarriages of Justice